Create Symbolic Numbers, Variables, and Expressions

 syms f f

 syms command to clear variables of definitions that you previously assigned to them in your MATLAB session.

 syms clears the assumptions of the variables.
 These assumptions (which can be real, integer, rational, and positive) are stored separately from the symbolic object.
 However, recreating a variable using

 sym does not clear its assumptions.
-For more information, see Delete Symbolic Objects and Their Assumptions.
+For more information, see Use Assumptions on Symbolic Variables.